25+ Business Goal Examples for Growing Teams

 Marketing Goals

-Marketing goals should be pipeline-driven - not just focused on content volume or vanity metrics.
+Marketing goals should be pipeline-driven — not focused on content volume or vanity metrics.
+The best ones tie directly to acquisition, engagement, or brand reach.

 • Grow organic traffic to 50,000 monthly sessions by Q3